lgiraudel/adopteungit/_posts/2017-04-26-how-to-do-atomic-commits.markdown

 Another approach that has proven to be successful is abusing interactive rebase.
 This git feature makes it possible to reorder commits, edit them and even merge them.

-It means we can perform a lot of small commits that are not directly related to the feature we are currently working one.
+It means we can perform a lot of small commits that are not directly related to the feature we are currently working on.
 Once ready to submit the final pull-request for review, we can reorder and squash small commits together to reorganise the git history.
 For instance, we could create a first pull-request containing all little edits, and then another for the actual feature.

 Let’s illustrate with an example.